-NOTE: The data targets approved by the School Board of Directors for the Year 3 LCAP are reflected in the tables below.
+NOTE: The data targets approved by the School Board of Directors for the Year 3 LCAP are reflected in the tables below, where possible, and are based upon 2017-18 baselines or 2018-19 baselines, where available.
 The LCAP was developed based on the input by various stakeholder groups as required, approved by the School Board in June 2019, and submitted to LACOE per statutory requirements.
-The Board will consider revisions to the LCAP based on available data for the 2020-21 year as part of the Spring 2020 development of the LCAP.
-As such, the LCFF table below reflects the targets available through Year 3 (2019-20).
+The Board will consider revisions to the LCAP based on available data for the 2020-21 year as part of the Spring 2020 development of the 2020-2023 LCAP.